paleolimbot/wk/cran-comments.md

-This release fixes a CRAN check warning for wk about use-after-free.
+This release fixes a CRAN check warning for wk for the updated waldo package.

 ## Test environments